 It can also be a good way to cut back on caffeine if you drink caffeinated coffee, tea or soda.

 However, kombucha tea is not an optimal hydration option.
 The best beverage to drink daily is water with lemon or lime juice.
-Celery juice, cucumber juice, and coconut water are also good options.
-They’re more hydrating than kombucha.
+Celery juice, cucumber juice, and coconut water are also good, more hydrating options.
 KT is more of a treat that contains some nutritional benefits.

 Probiotic Tea Health Benefits

 The high amounts of beneficial acids, yeast, probiotics, and enzymes in kombucha support digestion and gut health.
 It can relieve constipation, prevent stomach ulcers, clear yeast infections, and promote probiotic balance.
 Over 70% of your immune system is actually located in your gut!
 As a result, this probiotic tea is also beneficial for your immune system.

 Immune-Boosting & Anti-Cancer